cloudflare/workers-docs/reference/runtime/apis/streaming.md

   let { readable, writable } = new TransformStream()

   // Start pumping the body.
-NOTE: No await! streamBody(response.body, writable)
+NOTE: No await! response.body.pipeTo(writable)

   // ... and deliver our Response while that's running. return new Response(readable, response)
 }

-async function streamBody(readable, writable) {
-  // This function will continue executing after `fetchAndStream()`
-  // returns its response.
-  return readable.pipeTo(writable)
-}
 ```

-Although `streamBody()` is an asynchronous function, we do *not* `await` it, so that it does not block forward progress of the calling `fetchAndStream()` function.
+Although we call `response.body.pipeTo(writable)`, we do _not_ `await` it, so that it does not block forward progress of the remainder of the `fetchAndStream()` function.
 It will continue to run asynchronously until the response has been completed or the client disconnects.

 This Worker doesn’t do anything particularly special — it is mostly equivalent to not having a Worker at all.
-However, it shows that your Worker can continue running a function (`streamBody()`) after a response has been returned to the client.
+However, it shows that your Worker can continue running a function (`response.body.pipeTo(writable)`) after a response has been returned to the client.
 The example above just pumps the subrequest response body to the final response body, but more complicated logic could be inserted, e.g. to add a prefix or a suffix to the body, or to process it in some way.

 ## Reference